pot-code/go-boilerplate/README.md

 ## Tilt

-It will read the `Tiltfile` file in CWD and bring up the pods accordingly.
+It will read the `Tiltfile` file in current directory and bring up the pods accordingly.

-Just run `tilt up`
+Run `tilt up`

 >You may install it by `curl -fsSL https://raw.githubusercontent.com/tilt-dev/tilt/master/scripts/install.sh | bash`

 ### Teardown

-While the tilt dashboard is still running:

 ```shell
 $ tilt down
 ```

-The command will trigger tilt to delete any k8s resource it created before.
+The command will trigger Tilt to delete any k8s resource it created before.

 ## Skaffold